 - Scars of Abyssea (Available since September 9, 2010)

 - Heroes of Abyssea (Available since December 7th, 2010)

-As of May 16, 2011, FINAL FANTASY XI: Ultimate Collection - Abyssea Edition was released for PC download and Steam only.
-This package includes all of content from the Ultimate Collection, as well as all Abyssea content.
+The Final Fantasy XI Ultimate Collection - Seekers Edition includes all the expansion and add-on content released for the game.
 Purchase of this also includes a code to redeem an item known as a Destrier Beret, which bestows heightened abilities to new players such as enhanced movement speed and skill gain, giving them an edge during the early game.

-Currently there are 16 Worlds (servers) that average about 2-3000 players on at any given time.
-At daily peak times, during weekends, and holidays, servers can have as many as 4-5000 people on at any given time.
+Currently there are 16 Worlds (servers).
 Each official server is named after a summoned monster that had appeared throughout the Final Fantasy franchise, though original beta servers were originally named after villains from previous games (Chaos, Zande, Golbez and Exdeath).